Your complete guide to the Zwift turbo trainer game

 Where can I ride in Zwift?

-While the Richmond course is a copy of the course from the 2015 Road World Championships, and London uses the route of the Prudential RideLondon Classique, Watopia is a made up course which has been plonked down somewhere in the Solomon Islands according the Strava.
+While the Richmond and Innsbruck courses are copies of the courses from the 2015 and 2018 Road World Championships respectively, and London uses the route of the Prudential RideLondon Classique, Watopia is a made up course which has been plonked down somewhere in the Solomon Islands according the Strava.
 You might struggle to find it on a ‘real’ map, if you get us.
+New York City is the newest of the maps, and features roads built mostly within the confides of Central Park.
+The twist is however, it’s 100 years in the future.

 Although there are numerous user-generated Strava segments, each course contains three different official segments, each shown by an arch over the course.
 The orange arch measures your overall lap time, the green arch measures your time over a short sprint, and the polka dot arch measures your time up a hill on each course.